lukysummer/FeatureMapVisualizer/readme.md

 # Decoding Black Box of CNNs using Feature Map Visualizations
-Visualizations using individual feature maps of CNN-based image classification models to get insights about their predictions
+Visualizations using individual feature maps of CNN-based image classification models to get insights about their predictions Example- Visualizing particular shapes captured by a last layer feature map whose activation is maximized for images belonging to the class, which helps us understand which visual characteristics of each class were learned by the model :

 <p align="center"><img src="images/optimized_imgs.png" height = "300"></p>